 Moniza Alvi's new book is unified by birds.
-Her creations 'Motherbird' and 'Fatherbird' are inspired by her parents, the idea of her father's immigration, and also by the loss of her Pakistani father.
+Her creations 'Motherbird' and 'Fatherbird' are inspired by her parents, and by the loss of her father and by his emigration from Pakistan.
 Among the many bird-related poems are versions of the French poets Jules Supervielle and Saint-John Perse, and poems 'after' the paintings of the Spanish-Mexican surrealist artist Remedios Varo.

 Blackbird, Bye Bye is Moniza Alvi's first new poetry book since her T.S.
 Eliot Prize-shortlisted collection At the Time of Partition, published in 2013.